vrk-kpa/suomifi-ui-components/src/core/Expander/Expander/Expander.md

 ### Heading semantics

-You can use the `asHeading` prop in ExpanderTitleButton to render the Expander button as a heading element.
+You can use the `asHeading` prop in ExpanderTitleButton to render the Expander button inside a heading element.
+Should always be used when the ExpanderContent might contain subheadings.
+Make sure the heading hierarchy is logical.

 ```jsx
 import {